 The Housing Act 1996 requires us to keep a housing allocation scheme, which explains how social housing in this area is allocated.

 To be eligible to join the Housing Waiting List, people must have a housing need.
-Examples of a housing need are
+Examples of housing needs include:

-- a medical problem which is directly affected by your current accommodation
+- having a medical problem which is directly affected by your current accommodation

-People from abroad who are not able to access public funds will not be eligible to join the waiting list, but will receive advice on housing problems.
+People from abroad who are not able to access public funds will not be eligible to join the waiting list, but can receive advice on housing problems.